DiyMediaServer

 Step 5: Harden Network Access

-Congratulations!
-Your SSH service is now using keys and more secure settings.
-But if attackers can reach it from anywhere on the internet, you still need more barriers.
-Think of it like having a great lock on your front door but leaving avalible for anyone to knock on.
+Your SSH service is now using keys and saner settings.
+Good.
+But if attackers can reach it from anywhere on the internet, you need more layers.
+Great lock on the front door, sure.
+Now stop putting the door on the street.

 Firewalls

-Limit SSH access to specific IPs where possible.
+Limit SSH to specific source IPs where you can.
 This is your first line of defense.
 Example using UFW (Uncomplicated Firewall):

 sudo ufw allow from 203.0.113.10 to any port 2222